zavsnar/knowledge_base/postgres_mvcc.md

 ---
 ## Read Committed

-* In Postgres Read Uncommitted acts like Read Commited
+* In Postgres Read Uncommitted acts like Read Committed
 * Select query returns data at the beginning of execution
 ``` sql
 => SELECT amount, pg_sleep(2) FROM accounts WHERE client = 'bob';